LILLIAN “LIL” HARDIN

 made some of the first jazz recordings for Gennett (1923), considered historic

 recordings today, and others later for Okeh, Columbia and Paramount.
-On the cover,
+King Oliver

-King Oliver stands directly behind Lil, holding his cornet.
-Oliver’s band got a gig in
+stands directly behind Lil, holding his cornet.
+Oliver’s band got a gig in San Francisco,

 ROMANCE and a WEDDING